 - Default arguments are overwritten when calling function provides values for them.
 For example, calling of function sum(10, 15, 25, 30) overwrites the value of z and w to 25 and 30 respectively.

 - During calling of function, arguments from calling function to called function are copied from left to right.
-Therefore, sum(10, 15, 25) will assign 10, 15 and 25 to x, y and z.
-Therefore, default value is used for w only.
+Therefore, sum(10, 15, 25) will assign 10, 15 and 25 to x, y, and z.
+Therefore, the default value is used for w only.

 - Once default value is used for an argument in function definition, all subsequent arguments to it must have default value.
 It can also be stated as default arguments are assigned from right to left.
 For example, the following function definition is invalid as subsequent argument of default variable z is not default.